Date of Degree

 Copyright 2011 Carl Roland Follmer

 Follmer, Carl Roland.
-"Finding the familiar in the foreign: Saracens, monsters, and medieval German literature." master's thesis, University of Iowa, 2011.
+"Finding the familiar in the foreign: Saracens, monsters, and medieval German literature."
+MA (Master of Arts) thesis, University of Iowa, 2011.